eridhobffry/paguyuban-next/NEXT_SPRINT_PLAN.md

 ### Comprehensive Sprint Execution Plan

-This plan is maintained in `CURRENT_SPRINT_PLAN.md`, organized into clear workstreams, tasks, and acceptance criteria, aligning to your preference for small, sequenced wins.
+I’ll draft a comprehensive, incremental sprint plan based on `NEXT_SPRINT_PLAN.md`, organized into clear workstreams, tasks, and acceptance criteria, aligning to your preference for small, sequenced wins.

 ### Sprint Goal